 Have you joined the Best Sellers Club?
 If not, you’re missing out!
 Four times a year, our librarians choose four nonfiction titles for our Best Sellers Club to read: a biography, a cookbook, a social justice, and a true crime title.
-Below you will find information provided by the publishers on the four titles our selectors have picked for October.
+Below you will find information provided by the publishers on the four titles our selectors have picked for July.

 Social Justice pick

 Bad Mexicans: Race, Empire, and Revolution in the Borderlands by Kelly Lytle Hernández

 “Rebel historian” Kelly Lytle Hernández reframes our understanding of U.S. history in this groundbreaking narrative of revolution in the borderlands.

 Bad Mexicans tells the dramatic story of the magonistas, the migrant rebels who sparked the 1910 Mexican Revolution from the United States.
 Led by a brilliant but ill-tempered radical named Ricardo Flores Magón, the magonistas were a motley band of journalists, miners, migrant workers, and more, who organized thousands of Mexican workers—and American dissidents—to their cause.
 Determined to oust Mexico’s dictator, Porfirio Díaz, who encouraged the plunder of his country by U.S. imperialists such as Guggenheim and Rockefeller, the rebels had to outrun and outsmart the swarm of U. S. authorities vested in protecting the Diaz regime.
 The U.S. Departments of War, State, Treasury, and Justice as well as police, sheriffs, and spies, hunted the magonistas across the country.
 Capturing Ricardo Flores Magón was one of the FBI’s first cases.

 But the magonistas persevered.
 They lived in hiding, wrote in secret code, and launched armed raids into Mexico until they ignited the world’s first social revolution of the twentieth century.